Women in 1940s Spain: 1944

 A 1944 edition of Semanario de la SF said, "The life of every woman, despite what she may pretend, is nothing but a continuous desire to find somebody to whom she can succumb.
 Voluntary dependency, the offering of every minute, every desire and illusion is the most beautiful thing, because it implies the cleaning away of all the bad germs -- vanity, selfishness, frivolity -- by love."

 1945

 Up until 1945, Nazi Germany collaborated with the Franco regime despite Spain's official neutral position.
 The end of World War II saw Franco left as the last fascist leader in Western Europe, with other Western nations boycotting the country for a number of years.
 This contributed to some starvation events in Spain.
-The economy of Spain was a wreck, and people would buy and sell used toothbrushes, and sell fountain pens on installment plans.
+The economy of Spain was devastated, and people would buy and sell used toothbrushes, and sell fountain pens on installment plans.